 Enamel Coating and Colors

-Both dutch oven very similar enamel coating.
+Both dutch oven uses similar enamel coating.
 The range of color is a lot more extensive on the Le Creuset model.
-Where as Tramontina have only the few basic colors.
-Both interior are cream white on the inside.
+Where as Tramontina have only a few basic colors.
+The interior of both dutch oven is cream color.
 This lets you see the development of the fond.
-With black interior, it is very easy for you to accidently overcook and burn the fond.
-However overtime, the white gloosy interior will discolor and marr.
+However overtime, the white glossy interior will discolor and marr.
 You can try and bleach it white again, but the glossy look will be gone.

 Another thing to note is the durability of the enamel coating.
 In my experience, Le Creuset Enamel Coating is the most durable out of all the different manufacturer.
-Where the one on Tramontina was already flaking off.
-It wont fall out during normal use, but it is still fragile.
-If you accidentally hit it, there is a chance of it flaking off.
+Where as the one on Tramontina came chipped from the store.
+While its not going to fall apart, just dont expect the durability of Le Creuset.

 Fit and Finish